Everyone Has Certain Basic Rights, No Matter Who Is President!

 For a larger file and to access multiple languages, you can view or download these Know Your Rights cards from United We Dream so you know what to do if you encounter with law enforcement or an ICE official.

-What To Do (and Not Do) In Case Of ICE
+What To Do (and Not Do) in Case of an Encounter with ICE

 Here are some guidelines for what you can or should do in different situations: